koljapluemer/sbll-frontend/developer-guidelines.md

 - `dumb`: collection of simple, reusable stuff. no business logic. may not import from ANY other high-level folder. may cross-import within the folder. put assets here (if needed)
 - `entities`: models/entities.
 Should contain (global) store.
 - `features`: ways of interacting with entities. one folder per feature. may NOT import one another. may ONLY import from `dumb` or `entities`.
 - `meta`: for complex features interacting in turn with multiple `features`.
 One folder per meta-feature.
-May only import from below, and not from other meta-features
+May only import from below, and not from other meta-features.
+Name features CLEARLY and DESCRIPTIVELY (instead of short and confusing) with full noun and full verb action.
 - `pages`: One folder per page (a page is something used by the `router.ts` file).
 If functionality is ONLY used on a given page, put it in the page folder, do not create features or meta-features that are only used by one single page.

 Do not use `index.ts` file reexporting components, simply export directly.